IBM-Cloud/ansible-collection-ibm/docs/ibm_dns_glb_monitor.rst

 Parameters
 ----------

+  name (True, str, None)
+    (Required for new resource) The unique identifier of a service instance.

+  description (False, str, None)
+    Descriptive text of the load balancer monitor

   interval (False, int, 60)
     The interval between each health check

+  retries (False, int, 1)
+    The number of retries to attempt in case of a timeout before marking the origin as unhealthy

   method (False, str, None)
     The method to use for the health check

-  headers (False, list, None)
-    The HTTP request headers to send in the health check

-  expected_body (False, str, None)
-    A case-insensitive sub-string to look for in the response body

-  name (True, str, None)
-    (Required for new resource) The unique identifier of a service instance.

-  description (False, str, None)
-    Descriptive text of the load balancer monitor

   port (False, int, None)